Group-10-Studios/Mission-Control/docs/communications_definition.md

 - **line-accel**: This represents a value to be graphed on a line chart.
 This is set for acceleration values which are of type double, and measured in m/s^2.
 - **line-vel**: This represents a value to be graphed on a line chart.
 This is set for velocity values which are of type double, and measured in m/s.
 - **height**: This represents an altitude reading which will be graphed on a line chart.
 This is of type double and measured in m.
+- **battery**: This represents an entry for battery data in the right hand panel.
+This supports as many batteries as you have values for to be displayed against a 12V expected reading.

+**Work In Progress/Not fully implemented**:
+- **histogram** This type of graph can currently be defined using the configuration file but does not yet support updating values as they come in from the serial connection.
+This can be later added with further methods for creating the histograms.

 #### Supported Primitive Data Types
 - **string**